 How long does a car wrap last?

-On an average, if you’re using premium quality vinyl such as Avery Dennison & 3M, it should last for 5-7 years.
+On average, if you’re using premium quality vinyl such as Avery Dennison & 3M, it should last for 5-7 years.
 The lifespan of a vehicle wrap also depends on how you maintain it.
 Here’s how you can make your vinyl wrap last longer.

 Is vehicle wrap/car wrap durable?

 Vinyl wraps can last up to 5-7 years depending on several factors like sun exposure, where you live, climate, and more.
 If your vehicle is majorly on the road, you can expect 2 years short life expectancy.
-Another factor that can affect wrap lifespan is the installation process.
-Improper installation can quickly start showing signs of wear, conditions like peeling or getting dirty under the wrap.
-Vinyl can be finished with UV-resistant protection that keeps its colors bright over the years.
+Another factor that can affect the wrap lifespan is the installation process.
+Improper installation can quickly start showing signs of wear, and conditions like peeling or getting dirty under the wrap.
+Vinyl can be finished with UV-resistant protection that keeps its colours bright over the years.

 Does car wrap damage the paint?